jpmhouston/ClipStack/README.md

 ### Alternatives

-- You may click the Clipboarq menu bar icon with <kbd>SHIFT (⇧)</kbd> pressed to start a set of copies, or choose the "Start" (TBD) item in the Clipboarq menu.
+- You may click the Cleepp menu bar icon with <kbd>SHIFT (⇧)</kbd> pressed to start a set of copies, or choose the "Start" (TBD) item in the Cleepp menu.
 The menu bar icon will change to (TBD).
-You may copy from you source document window(s) using either the Clipboarq shortcut, or the application's normal Copy command or shortcut.
+You may copy from you source document window(s) using either the Cleepp shortcut, or the application's normal Copy command or shortcut.

-- Starting to collect clipboard items can also be done using the "Start" (TBD) item in the Clipboarq menu.
+- Starting to collect clipboard items can also be done using the "Start" (TBD) item in the Cleepp menu.

-- You can return to normal clipboard behavior by again clicking the Clipboarq menu bar icon with <kbd>SHIFT (⇧)</kbd> pressed, or using the "Stop" (TBD) menu item.
+- You can return to normal clipboard behavior by again clicking the Cleepp menu bar icon with <kbd>SHIFT (⇧)</kbd> pressed, or using the "Stop" (TBD) menu item.